AuDigitalHealth/lingo/docs/CONFIGURATION.md

 ## Testing

-Testing is very similar to the above, but -Dims-username and -Dims-password must be supplied.
+Local testing is very similar to the above, however to run automated integration tests the -Dims-username and -Dims-password properties must be supplied.
+These are used to authenticate to the IMS to get a token to use in the tests.

 ## Local

-When you run the application locally you would usually run the Spring application and then serve the React application through `npm run dev` and point the React application at the Spring application.
+When you run the application locally you would usually run the Spring application and then serve the React application (Snomio's user interface) through `npm run dev` and point the React application at the Spring application.

-It is set up this way for simplicity, allowing us to easily update the .env file in /ui to enable it to function as a reverse proxy, so you don’t need to run your own.
+It is set up this way for simplicity, allowing developers to easily update the .env file in /ui to enable it to function as a reverse proxy, so you don’t need to run your own.

 As the cookies will only be shared over a `.ihtsdotools.org` domain, you will need to add an entry in your hosts file for local host, which is different depending on what machine you have.
 Create an entry that is `WHATEVER_YOU_WANT.ihtsdotools.org` -> localhost

-add your values to ui/.env, these will map to what you would usually put in application.properties for the [Deployment Options](#deployment)
+Add your values to ui/.env, these will map to what you would usually put in application.properties for the [Deployment Options](#deployment)

     // enter the actual values for these properties, not the name of the property in application.properties